Bajaj Auto Ltd.

 There have been no material changes and commitments affecting thefinancial position of the Company which have occurred between the end of the financialyear and the date of this Report.

 During the year under review a revised risk managementpolicy/framework was adopted by the Board.
 This framework inter alia includesidentification of internal and external risks faced by the Company including financialoperational sectoral sustainability information cyber security strategic or any otherrisk as may be determined by the Risk Management Committee and the measures for riskmitigation reporting of critical risks within the Company and Business Continuity Plan.

 Information on the development and implementation of a risk managementpolicy for the Company is given in the Corporate Governance Report.

 Corporate Social Responsibility (CSR)

-The financial statements of the Company for the year ended 31 March 2018 have beendisclosed as per Division ll of Schedule III to the Companies Act 2013.
+The financial statements of the Company for the year ended 31 March2022 have been disclosed as per Division Il of Schedule III to the Act.